ligato/docs/docs/user-guide/concepts.md

   - value: { name:"if1" }
 ```

-Now there are two planned operations: the first is the bridge domain `bd1` which can be created with no restrictions; The second is flagged as: `[DERIVED NOOP IS-PENDING]`. `DERIVED` indicates an internal function performed by the VPP agent. `[NOOP IS-PENDING` indicates that the interface `if1` is not present yet.
+Now there are two planned operations:

+* bridge domain `bd1` is created with no restrictions.
+* interface `if1` is flagged as: `[DERIVED NOOP IS-PENDING]`. `DERIVED` indicates an internal function performed by the VPP agent. `[NOOP IS-PENDING` indicates that the interface `if1` is not present yet.

-Next step is to add the interface:
+Next, add the interface:
 ```bash
 etcdctl put /vnf-agent/vpp1/config/vpp/v2/interfaces/tap1 '{"name":"tap1","type":"TAP","enabled":true}
 ```

-VPP agent planned operations output shows:
+Planned operations output:
 ```bash
 1. CREATE:
   - key: config/vpp/v2/interfaces/tap1